gigigoapps/aws-utils/README.md

-# aws-utils
+# AWS-Utils

-Utilities and resources to build and deploy Gigigo projects
+Utilities and resources to build and deploy Gigigo projects.